 GVO now offers an affordable package that starts at $3.95/month.

 If you’re an affiliate marketer, then you’ll want to check out the Host Then Profits package that starts at less than $10 a month.

 When I first started, I purchased the Titanium package right away.
 Why?
 Because GVO offers unlimited campaigns for their e-Responder email marketing system.
 With the Platinum package, you can only have 1 email campaign.
 Also, the Titanium package offers unlimited video hosting with their Easy Video Producer video system.
 With the Platinum account, you can only host 3 videos.

 Their Blogger Builder system is unlimited with the Titanium package.
 With the Platinum package, you can only set up 3 blogs using the system (but you can still setup an unlimited amount of websites outside of the Blogger Builder.
 Those are the biggest differences that I've recognized.
 At the time of writing this review, the Titanium package goes for $44.94, while the Platinum package goes for $24.95.
 Another thing to note is that the Titanium package is a reseller account and the Platinum package is a shared hosting account.

-Back in 2011, GVO was great with their wide suite of marketing tools.
+When I originally created this review, GVO was great with their wide suite of marketing tools.
 Nowadays, marketing tools are widely available at affordable prices.
 The 2 that I recommend now are A2 Hosting and Siteground.
 Both of these platforms are rock solid, more modern, highly secure, and can perform well with high traffic.
 If you're new to hosting your own website or WordPress blog, I would recommend Siteground over A2 Hosting.
 Their support is top notch!